Click here for a complete list of application requirements.

 Three Letters of Recommendation

 All applicants are required to provide the names and contact information for at least three recommenders.
 More than three recommendations may be provided if you wish.
 Please give your recommenders adequate time to write supporting letters in order to ensure that your application is complete by the deadline.
-While we will continue to accept letters of recommendation whenever they arrive, we cannot guarantee that letters received more than one week after your application deadline will be taken into consideration.
+While we will continue to accept letters of recommendation whenever they arrive, we cannot guarantee that letters received more than one week after your application deadline (PhD and first round Master's applications only) will be taken into consideration.
+Second round applicants to Master's programs should note that, due to the short application review time, recommendations should be received by the application deadline.
+Letters will still be accepted after the round 2 deadline but they may not be reviewed.
 It is recommended that your letters be written by a professor from the institution where you got your degree, who knows you well or at least has evaluated you academically in some capacity.
 Someone with an advanced degree who has supervised you at a job or internship in your prospective field of study could also be appropriate.
 It is best if all three letters are from people who fit these descriptions, but if you are unable to find three such recommenders, it is acceptable to seek letters from other people.

 A transcript should be submitted for each post-secondary institution you have attended, showing details of all coursework and grades.
 If one of your previous institutions does not use a grading system it is not necessary that your transcript or marksheet contain grades or GPA.
 If your school does not provide grades or an overall GPA, you should also ask your references to comment in more detail on your academic performance in their courses and, if relevant, grades you received on papers or presentations.
 If you are still completing your degree, you need only submit your transcript showing your coursework to date.